rafaelstreilingc/howappswork/README.md

 > *“Less is more, unless it’s surge pricing.”* - A wise programmer. 😌

-**Note**: This code is for beginners!
-We're not creating a complex app, just understanding the basics and simple logic behind price calculations.
+**Note**: This code is for beginners! **Focus more on the code and how it works**, especially the **JavaScript** part.
+This project is a super simplified version, just to help you understand how the price calculation function works.
+We’re not building a complex app, just exploring the basics.